Even before Sigmund Freud and the psychoanalysis movement, psychologists have argued why the body-mind concept is crucial to psychology.

 A study by Staples, Atti, and Gordon (2011) highlighted significant improvements in depressive symptoms and a lowered sense of hopelessness for 129 Palestinian children and adolescents in a 10-session mind-body skills group.

-There are several positive psychology interventions using mind-body integration (Wong et al., 2015, Zeller et al., 2004).
-For example, Jindani & Khalsa (2015) investigated the effects of a yoga program on participants with post-traumatic stress disorder.
+There are several positive psychology interventions using mind-body integration (Wong et al., 2015; Zeller et al., 2004).
+For example, Jindani and Khalsa (2015) investigated the effects of a yoga program on participants with post-traumatic stress disorder.
 Participants found the yoga intervention to be “highly effective.”

 PTSD itself can also be regarded as a mind-body disorder, as symptoms can manifest in both the physical and mental bodies.
 A mind-body treatment plan seems necessary for this condition.

 A review of “alternative medicines” (such as yoga, hypnosis, and meditation) found that they can be helpful in managing stress and affecting other mental conditions (Park, 2013).
 Park claims that these findings support why body-mind treatments should be integrated into clinical psychology.

 With all the evidence showing the impact of mind-body treatments in treating mental disorders, improving mental health, and fostering better physical health, why are these practices not common practice in clinical psychology yet?